Fairfax Harbor is located to the south of Port

 Bay and to the west is Walter Bay, Joyce Bay and Bootless

 Bay.
 Outside Fairfax Harbor to the southwest is Gemo Island and Lolorua Island.
 Further to the south is Nateara Reef and beyond the Coral Sea.

 Fairfax Harbor was

-used as a commercial port for the territory of Papua and as a flying boat base used by Qantas Airlines and the Royal Australian Air Force (RAAF).
+used as a commercial port for the territory of Papua.
+During the 1930's used by flying boat and seaplanes including Qantas Airlines and the Royal Australian Air Force (RAAF).